-All pupils at Sandwich Infant School have a "Home-School Reading/Contact book" in which messages between school and home can be sent on a daily basis.
+All pupils at Sandwich Infant School have a "Home-School Reading/Contact book" in which messages between school and home can be sent.
 Children are asked to tell the class teacher if there is a message because of daily time constraints.
-Due to COVID, parents are currently asked to email their child's class teacher if they have any messages.
+Parents also have the ability to email teachers directly.